 Place water and rice in covered pan over high heat.
 Bring to boil and reduce heat to medium low.
 Simmer for approximately 45 minutes.

 While rice is cooking, whisk together vinegar, oil, soy sauce, and spices.
 When rice is almost finished cooking, add peas and carrot with sauce to frying pan over medium heat.
-Saute for 2-3 minutes.
-Add Rice.
+Sauté for 3-4 minutes.
+Add to cooked rice.
 Mix and Enjoy!